portante/ssh-shared-sessions/README.md

     scp ${remote_host}:/var/tmp/work/result.txt
     ssh ${remote_host} rm -rf /var/tmp/work

-Without using ssh shared sesions, each `ssh`/`scp` has to establish a connetion to the remote host, setup the remote `sshd`, send the command, close it all down.
+Without using ssh shared sessions, each `ssh`/`scp` has to establish a connection to the remote host, setup the remote `sshd`, send the command, close it all down.

 With ssh shared sessions, the connection is established once so that the